 Mr Krenek, you are planning to launch a new Formula 4 racing series in 2022.
 What can we expect and what will it be called?

-It will be an independent championship for Formula 4 cars, which is organized from the Czech Republic and supported by the popular ESET Cup, hence the name ACCR F4 powered by ESET powered by ESET.
+It will be an independent championship for Formula 4 cars, which is organized from the Czech Republic and supported by the popular ESET Cup, hence the name ACCR FORMULA powered by ESET powered by ESET.
 ACR stands for the Czech Automobile Club.

 Is it a stand-alone championship or an “appendage” to an existing competition, such as the Drexler Formula Cup?